Cuba hotel explosion badly damaged major Baptist church

 HAVANA (AP) — Alejandro Clemente González was talking with an electrician while preparing for weekend services at Cuba’s most important Baptist church when an enormous explosion shook the building and shattered the 19th century dome towering far above the pews.

-Concrete plunged from walls, wood and glass showered down from the windows as an apparent gas explosion next door killed at least 44 people in and around the devastated Hotel Saratoga in Old Havana on May 6.
+Concrete plunged from walls, wood and glass showered down from the windows as an apparent gas explosion next door killed 45 people in and around the devastated Hotel Saratoga in Old Havana on May 6.

-“I didn’t know what was happening,” the church administrator said with a trembling voice as he revisited the sanctuary with Associated Press journalists on Wednesday.
+“I didn’t know what was happening,” González, the church administrator, said with a trembling voice as he revisited the sanctuary with Associated Press journalists Wednesday.
 “I called on the Lord, ‘What is this, Lord?
 Help us!’”

 He said the two men heard the cries of a receptionist as debris tumbled down around them, obstructing their path.